NVIDIA-AI-IOT/jetracer/README.md

 <img src="https://user-images.githubusercontent.com/25759564/62127658-741e9080-b287-11e9-8ab9-f4e7e31404b1.png" height=256>

-JetRacer is an educational AI racecar using NVIDIA Jetson Nano that is
+JetRacer is an autonomous AI racecar using NVIDIA Jetson Nano that is

-* Affordable - Less than $400 *including* Jetson Nano
+* Fast - Optimize for high framerates to move at high speeds

-* Educational - Examples from basic motion to AI road following
+* Fun - Follow examples and program interactively from your web browser

-* Fun! - Interactively programmed from your web browser
+By building and experimenting with JetRacer you will create fast AI pipelines and push the boundaries of speed.

 To get started, follow the [setup](#setup) below.